Sock Tube Cranking Service | ADD ON for DK Weight

-Our DK cranking option will be available again soon, if you'd like to have us crank some of your stash yarn, sign up for notifications to know when this is available again.
+Our DK cranking option will be available again soon, if you'd like to have us crank some yarn for you, sign up for notifications to know when this is available again.
 Thanks!

-This is a service for NEW fingering weight sock yarn purchased from Firefly Fibers.
+This is a service for NEW dk weight sock yarn purchased from Firefly Fibers.

 See all of our sock tube options here.

 Knit socks in less time with our Sock Tube Cranking Service!
 Purchase a skein of sock yarn from us (one 100gr or two 50gr skeins*), add on this service, and we'll crank your yarn into one long tube that's ready for you to add afterthought heels, toes, and cuffs.

 We can either crank the entire tube or reserve some of the yarn for you to finish your socks (~20gr).
 If we crank the full 100gr of sock yarn and you're using contrast yarn for heels, toes, and cuffs, you'll likely be able to get 2 pairs of socks from one tube.

 - 48 stitch tube at 6.5-7 sts/inch = 7-7.5" tube (women's medium/men's small)

 - 54 stitch tube at 6.5-7 sts/inch = 8-8.5" tube (women's large/men's medium)

 - 64 stitch tube at 6.5-7 sts/inch = 9-9.5" tube (men's large)

 Please allow extra time (7-14 days) for your order to ship or be ready for pickup.
 It will generally be ready much sooner, but it may take longer based on our sock tube queue.